Financhill

 • What do Analysts Say About BRBR or SMPL?

-BellRing Brands has a consensus price target of $85.80, signalling upside risk potential of 16.2%.
-On the other hand The Simply Good Foods has an analysts' consensus of $40.45 which suggests that it could grow by 21.27%.
-Given that The Simply Good Foods has higher upside potential than BellRing Brands, analysts believe The Simply Good Foods is more attractive than BellRing Brands.
+BellRing Brands has a consensus price target of $85.80, signalling upside risk potential of 16.07%.
+On the other hand The Simply Good Foods has an analysts' consensus of $41.45 which suggests that it could grow by 13.61%.
+Given that BellRing Brands has higher upside potential than The Simply Good Foods, analysts believe BellRing Brands is more attractive than The Simply Good Foods.

 Company Buy Ratings Hold Ratings Sell Ratings